ee-jackson/spatial-premature-fruit-drop/code/exploration/05_partial_pooling_model_results.md

     ## part_pool_quad_models$fit[[1]] -16735.250    194.229
     ## part_pool_models$fit[[1]]      -16747.662    194.244

-We have quite low percentages of bad (&gt;0.7) pareto k values, which is good! `loo_compare()` is telling us that the ZOIB w/ quadrat model has the best predictive accuracy.
+We have quite low percentages of bad (&gt;0.7) pareto k values for the ZOIBs, which is good! `loo_compare()` is telling us that the ZOIB w/ quadrat model has the best predictive accuracy.
+The ZIBs look really bad - think something has gone wrong there.

 LOO probability integral transform (PIT) plots are often used to see where each point falls in its predictive distribution.
 But LOO-PIT